HewlettPackard/oneview-puppet/RESOURCES.md

 This resource provides the following ensurable methods for managing Build Plans on the Image Streamer appliance:

-* `present` - Adds or updates a build plan resource based upon the attributes specified within `data`.
+* `present` - Adds or updates a build plan resource based on the attributes specified within the `data`.
 * `found` - Searches for `Image_streamer_build_plan` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `absent` - Deletes a Build Plan.